The Gut-Brain Connection

 Our gut contains trillions of microscopic bacteria that facilitate the gut-brain connection.
 There’s constant communication between both: the gut sending signal after signal through a complex network, and the brain processing the information for use throughout the body.
 Healthy adults carry up to five pounds of bacteria in their digestive tracts alone.
 Without them, both our brains and bodies would suffer immensely.
 Good bacteria are critical in the maintenance of good health.
 Here are some fascinating facts about gut bacteria:

-Healing the gut can be challenging and involves the combination of dietary shifts, pointed supplements, and even some lifestyle changes in certain cases.
-I am here, at your service, to help you begin to heal YOUR gut-brain connection.
+Healing your gut can be challenging and involves the combination of dietary shifts, pointed supplements, and even some lifestyle changes in certain cases.
+Contact me to help you begin to heal YOUR gut-brain connection.